Spatio-Causal Patterns of Sample Growth: Results

-Economic distribution across space can be described by the primary occupation and industry of each census individual.
-We discuss demographic (non-economic) variables in the Supplementary Material.
-Fig.\ref{fig-res1}(c) illustrates empirical frequency for all occupations (each a curve) at 4 different spatial-levels, going from the local to the state level in Massachusetts (MA) and New York (NY), 1880.
-They were the country's economic centers until the beginning of the 19th century.
+We illustrate the consequences of Eq.(\ref{eq-pythagoras-2}) to sample properties using Autocorrelation functions (correlations) and hyperbolic co-tangent ($\coth$) regressions (sample sizes) in large-scale census data.
+These considerations will be key to solving our main problem, Eq.(\ref{eq-problem}), as the accuracy of agents and algorithms operating in samples are directly determined by sample sizes and their combinatorial patterns ~\citep{ribeiro-ev}.
+Economic distribution across space can be described by the primary occupation and industry of all census individuals ~\citep{Balland:2020aa,Inho:wo} (e.g., 'carpenter' or 'executive assistant').
+We start with this set of variables, and discuss the full set of variables, including non-economic, in the next section.
+Fig.\ref{fig-res1}(c) illustrates empirical frequencies for all occupations (each a curve) at 4 different spatial-levels in Massachusetts (MA) and New York (NY), 1880.
+They were the country's economic centers until the 19th century.
 The distribution has the familiar shape of a wave that moves to the left.
-New York reaches a stationary shape at a lower level $s_{sq}$ (2nd upper panel, 0.6 lat-lon distance).
+New York reaches a stationary shape at a lower level $d_{sq}$.
 We demonstrate these correspond to levels where squares are completed across factors.
-All squares in a location can be enumerated through an expensive computational procedure\cite{ribeiro-ev}.
-Histograms are shown in Fig.\ref{fig-res1}(d), where each color correspond to one of $220$ occupation classifications.
-We see NY has a spatial square that extends to almost all occupations, while MA has missing occupations (horizontal gaps) in comparison.
+All squares in a location can be enumerated through an expensive computational procedure ~\citep{ribeiro-ev}.
+Fig.\ref{fig-res1}(d) shows histograms, where each color corresponds to one of $220$ occupations.
+NY has a spatial square that extends to almost all occupations, while MA has missing occupations (horizontal gaps) in comparison.